 Surveys were conducted in seven national forests in Montana and eight national forests in California.
-Volunteers were limited to surveying along United States Forest Service (USFS) roads and up to one mile in trails.
+Volunteers were encouraged to survey along United States Forest Service roads and up to one mile on trails.

 Survey density did not exceed five data points per square mile and observations were geographically distributed within national forests.
-We obtained permission from the USFS to collect observational data on U.S. Forest Service land prior to project launch.
+We obtained permission to collect observational data on U.S. Forest Service land prior to project launch.